 If your database exceeds a storage threshold of available resources, some automated actions are triggered, including notifications, and preventative actions.

-When your disk usage exceeds certain thresholds, you will recieve email notifications.
+When your disk usage exceeds certain thresholds, you receive an email notification.
 These notifications occur at:

 So that you aren't overwhelmed by automated message, the alerting thresholds use low- and high-watermarks, and we limit the frequency of messages we send you about a particular service.